What is diabetic neuropathy?

 How is diabetic neuropathy diagnosed?

 Your doctor or nurse should check your feet periodically when you go in for a visit.
 If you are diabetic and have symptoms of diabetic neuropathy, your doctor will take a complete health history and perform a physical exam.
 If you have never been diagnosed with diabetes, your doctor may order a blood test first.
-Nerve function tests are used to diagnose diabetic neuropathy.
+Nerve function tests may be used to diagnose diabetic neuropathy.
 Nerve function tests will measure your response to electrical signals, sensitivity to touch, and changes in temperature.

 Can diabetic neuropathy be prevented or avoided?